 The LDPA is a recognised Disabled People’s Organisation (DPO).
-A DPO is an organisation representing and/or working with disabled people.
-By definition, a DPO is also run and controlled by a majority of people with disabilities.
+A DPO is an organisation representing and/or working with People with Disabilities.
+By definition, DPO’s in Lao are also run and controlled by a majority of people with disabilities.
 The LDPA is the leading DPO working in the disability sector in Lao PDR but we share close working relationships with other DPO’s.
 These are:

 The Lao Disabled Women’s Development Centre (LDWDC) was established in 1990 and provides disabled women from across Lao PDR with vocational training and personal development opportunities.
 Disabled women travel to and live in purpose built facilities at the LDWDC near the Lao-Thai Friendship Bridge in Vientiane Capital where they learn many skills including cooking, sewing, handicrafts, computers, English language and food production.
 LDWDC trainees then return to their villages where they can generate an income and be self-sufficient.
 The LDWDC is also an active advocate for the rights of disabled women and equality of opportunity.
 For more information about the LDWDC, please call (+856) 21 812 282, email email@example.com, or visit the LDWDC website: http://www.laodisabledwomen.com/.